 Bianca always wanted to be a writer - to craft fantastic stories or to be a professor at an Ivy League university.
 But since life decided that wasn't the path she should take, she yelled "PLOT TWIST" and became a communication professional, having the chance to work with challenging projects.
 She enjoys it, nonetheless, but still believes there is a huge need for dragons.

-In our previous article, we talked about how to publish your app on Apple’s App Store.
-Usually, apps are optimized for both platforms, and since each store has its own rules and tricks, we decided to make another guide on how to submit your Android application on Google Play.
+We recently talked you through how to publish your app to Apple’s App Store.
+Usually, apps are optimized for both platforms, but since each app store has its own rules, we decided to make another guide on how to submit your Android app to Google Play.

-In order to make sure your cool app will be reached by thousands of users on Google Play, first thing you have to do before submitting your app is to create a Google Play Developer account.
+To make sure your cool mobile app will be reached by thousands of users on Google Play, the first thing you need to do before submitting is to create a Google Play Developer account.

 To set your Google Play account, all you have to do is:

 - Click “Create an Account”

 - Fill out the form and click “Next step”